acsets/NN_from_scratch/README.md

 There are 3 neurons in input layer, 2 neurons in hidden layer and 1 neuron in output layer.

 ## Notation
-Neurons in input layer are denoted as x1, x2, x3. w denotes weights and b denotes biases. w1_1 denotes the weight of first edge in first layer. dL_db2_1 denotes partial derivative of L with respect to b2_1 which means the 2nd layer's 1st bias.
+Neurons in input layer are denoted as x1, x2, x3.
+Weights are denoted by w, biases by b, true value by y, predicted value by y_hat. w1_1 denotes the weight of first edge in first layer. dL_db2_1 denotes partial derivative of L with respect to b2_1 which means the 2nd layer's 1st bias.